Skip to contents

 #> using the `.groups` argument.

-Imagine that, separately, we’ve measured the resistance of each of our example bacteria to antibiotics, and we want to know if there’s any relationship between the antibiotic resistance of the bacteria and their growth. make_example has some mock antibiotic resistance data we can use.
-Importantly, the antibiotic data must have matching headers to our growth curve data so that merge_dfs knows how to merge them.
+Imagine that, separately, we’ve measured the resistance of each of our example bacteria to antibiotics, and we want to know if there’s any relationship between the antibiotic resistance of the bacteria and their growth.
+Normally this is data you would have collected in the lab, but make_example has some mock antibiotic resistance data we can use, where each strain’s resistance is saved under the Antibiotic_resis column, with a TRUE for resistance, and FALSE for sensitivity.
+Importantly, the antibiotic data must also have matching headers to our growth curve data so that merge_dfs knows how to merge them, here Bacteria_strain.

 antibiotic_dat <- make_example(vignette = 8, example = 2)